-Having read enough of these, I feel it’s my duty as a dermatologist to dispel the myths these sites spread.
-So, I decided to explain why many of the claims in the ads are wrong.
+Having read enough of these, I feel it’s my duty as a dermatologist to dispel the myths these sites spread, so I decided to explain why many of the claims in the ads are wrong.

-The ad takes you to a website (skintherapyreports.com) that describes how an ordinary mom from Texas suffered with her wrinkles for years, until she finally came across the secret that Hollywood has been keeping from us for years.
-It’s the secret that’s been keeping them looking young and beautiful, and that secret is so simple and cheap you won’t believe it, certainly better than Botox and the horrific side effects that come with it, and so much cheaper.
+The ad takes you to a website (skintherapyreports.com) that describes how an ordinary mom from Texas suffered with her wrinkles for years until she finally came across the secret that Hollywood has been keeping from us.
+It’s the secret that’s been keeping them looking young and beautiful, and that secret is so simple and cheap you won’t believe it – certainly better than Botox and the horrific side effects that come with it, and so much cheaper!
 You will look 10 years younger in a month!

 First off, “ordinary” mother?
 I do not appreciate the wording, nor the sensationalization all over this website, but more importantly, where are the facts?
 Where are the studies?
 What exactly is in these products?
 And no, merely putting a picture of a person wearing a white coat and glasses in front of a microscope, and throwing in some medical jargon and a mention of a few nameless studies is not going to convince me.
 Who conducted these studies?
 What institutes?
 How many were included in the studies?
 Anything?

 The main ingredient listed is something called “polymoist-ps”, which is supposed to be a “peptide” that promotes collagen production.
 That’s all well and good, except I could not find it anywhere in any journal or scientific source I checked.

 Then there is the “secret that keeps stars young and healthy.”
 Surprise surprise, it is not some super secret cream; it is makeup, light and Photoshop.
 The stars that do still look amazing as they’ve matured are the ones that took good care of their health and their skin, like the rest of us are doing.
-No magic, no tricks, just pure diligence.
+No magic, no tricks – just pure diligence.

 And what about the horrific side effects of Botox?
-Thousands of people who have enjoyed the benefits of Botox and their doctors and the scientific studies backing Botox up will tell you that, when done correctly by an experienced physician, side effects are very minimal if at all.
+Thousands of people who have enjoyed the benefits of Botox and their doctors and the scientific studies backing Botox up will tell you that, when done correctly by an experienced physician, side effects are very minimal, if at all.

 Aside from the lack of studies, even reviews are hard to come by.
 That is, if you exclude reviews on websites dedicated to these creams (kollagenintensiverevews, kollagenintensivecream, aboutkollagenintesive, dermapure-reviews, and many others) which all, of course, boast about how truly amazing these products are, with direct links to the website selling the product.